| Overview: Apart from verbal-language communication, there is another important

 of a message, and also to modify our behaviour to fit the cultural

+situation we're in.
 According to some anthropologists, non-verbal language consists

 of artifacts (objects 物体), haptics (touching 触觉), chronemics (time